-If drinking coffee reduces the quality of your sleep, then it will likely have the opposite effect and impair your overall brain function.
+If drinking coffee reduces the quality of your sleep, then it will likely have the opposite effect — rather than reducing fatigue, it may cause you to lose sleep and impair your overall brain function.

-Bottom Line: People often use coffee to counteract fatigue and tiredness.
-However, when consumed late in the day, it may reduce the quality of your sleep and subsequently make you feel more tired.
+People often use coffee to counteract fatigue and tiredness.
+However, when consumed late in the day, caffeine may reduce the quality of your sleep and as a result make you feel more tired.

 Alzheimer’s disease is the most common cause of dementia worldwide.
 It generally starts slowly but gets more severe over time.

 Alzheimer’s causes memory loss, as well as problems with thinking and behavior.
 There is currently no known cure.